 #1.
 Overuse of a muscle

 - If you put a lot of strain or overuse a particular muscle, you may trigger a muscle cramp in that area.
 Hence, stressing a specific muscle for a long time may result in sudden contractions.
-This is also a reason why people face muscle cramps after exercise.
-On the other hand, people who do not workout regularly are inactive throughout the day may suffer muscle cramps more often.
+This is also a reason why people face cramps after exercise.
+On the other hand, people who do not workout regularly are inactive throughout the day may suffer cramps more often.

 - Dehydration is a significant cause of muscle cramps.
 If you face muscle cramps too often, it may be your body’s way of telling you to drink up more water.
 Dehydration can happen due to excessive effects of heat on the muscles.
 When you work hard in the heat, your muscles worker harder and squeeze up due to the weather.
 This changes the level of electrolytes in your body, causing muscle cramps.